SMITHsharon/guineaPigs/readme.md

 #### `JavaScript` Functionality
 1. When any section is clicked:
-The output target text displays "You clicked on the {text of the section} section"
+  - The output target text displays "You clicked on the {text of the section} section"
 2. When the mouse is over the `h1` tag:
-The output element displays "You moved your mouse over the header"
+  - The output element displays "You moved your mouse over the header"
 3. When the mouse leaves the `h1` tag:
-The output element displays "You left me!!"
+  - The output element displays "You left me!!"
 4. When characters are typed into the input field:
-The output element mirrors the text in the input field
+  - The output element mirrors the text in the input field

 #### `JavaScript` <=> `css` Functionality
 5. When the `Add Color` button is clicked:
-The guinea-pig element's text color changes to blue
+  - The guinea-pig element's text color changes to blue
 6. When the `Hulkify` button is clicked:
-The guinea-pig element's font size becomes much larger
+  - The guinea-pig element's font size becomes much larger
 7. When the `Capture It` button is clicked:
-The guinea-pig element gets bordered
+  - The guinea-pig element gets bordered
 8. When the `Rounded` button is clicked:
-The guinea-pig element's border becomes rounded
+  - The guinea-pig element's border becomes rounded

 ###### `css` Styling
 9. The first section's text (in the `article` set of `sections`) is bold
 10. The last section's text is bold and italicized.
-11. Style the buttons to appear as block elements
+11. The buttons are styled to appear as block elements

 ###### Boilerplate DOM
   ```